wtanaka/drupal-sphinxsearch/README.txt

 REQUIREMENTS
 ============

-  - Drupal 5.x
+  - Drupal 5.x (planned port to D6)
-  - PHP 4.4.x or PHP 5.x
-    PHP needs to be compiled with --enable-memory-limit.
+  - PHP 4.4.x or PHP 5.x (PHP needs to be compiled with --enable-memory-limit).
-  - MySQL, but it also may work with PostgreSQL.
+  - It should work for any DB engine supported by Drupal.
   - Sphinx 0.9.8
   - Shell access to the box where Sphinx is installed.